Get your free Bag more 9s tote today

 Related: What is Site Reliability Engineering (SRE)

-In software, RCA is a structured problem-solving framework that documents the sequence of events, identifies causal factors, and explains the identified root cause that produced the failure.
-RCA is related to, but different from, traditional debugging and vibe debugging.
-Debugging focuses on fixing a specific fault in code or configuration.
-RCA explains why the system became vulnerable to that fault, how the fault was triggered, and what durable changes will reduce the probability of it happening again.
+RCA goes deeper.
+It is a structured problem-solving framework that documents the sequence of events, identifies causal factors, and explains the identified root cause that produced the failure.
+RCA explains why the system became vulnerable to the fault, how the fault was triggered, and what durable changes will reduce the probability of it happening again.

 The RCA process for today’s systems